omsingh6902/Heart-Disease-Classification-App/README.md

 ## Project Overview

-The data science lifecycle is designed for big data issues and the data science projects.
-Generally, the data science project consists of seven steps which are problem definition, data collection, data preparation, data exploration, data modeling, model evaluation and model deployment.
+Big data problems and data science initiatives are catered for by the data science lifecycle.
+The seven steps of a typical data science project include problem description, data collection, preparation, exploration, modelling, assessment, and deployment of the model.

-The goal of this project is to go through the data science lifecycle steps in order to build a heart disease classification web application by using [UCI heart disease](https://archive.ics.uci.edu/ml/datasets/statlog+(heart)) dataset.
-This project uses Flask API to deploy the model and build the web application.
+The objective of this project is to use the [UCI heart disease](https://archive.ics.uci.edu/ml/datasets/statlog+(heart)) dataset and go through the data science lifecycle processes to construct a web application for classifying heart diseases.
+To deploy the model and create the web application for this project, we use the Flask API.

 ## Installation